John Dugard: Criticism of Dugard

 The Anti-Defamation League (ADL) and UN Watch, acknowledged pro-Israel organizations, have criticised Dugard for what they call his biased commentary on the situation in Palestine.

 Memberships

 He is a member of the Institut de Droit International.
 Since 1997, he has been a member of the UN International Law Commission.
 He is a member of the Crimes Against Humanity Initiative Advisory Council, a project of the Whitney R. Harris World Law Institute at Washington University School of Law in St. Louis to establish the world's first treaty on the prevention and punishment of crimes against humanity.

 Honors and awards

 John Dugard has honorary doctorates of law from the University of Cape Town, University of Natal, University of Port Elizabeth, University of Pretoria, University of Stellenbosch and the University of the Witwatersrand.

 In April 2012, he received one of South Africa's highest civilian honours, the Order of the Baobab: Gold, in a ceremony conducted by the then President Jacob Zuma.
+In 2026, he won the Olof Palme Prize, together with Navi Pillay.